August Lambert: World War II

 Leutnant Lambert claimed some 70 aerial victories during one three-week period.
 He received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 14 May 1944 and the German Cross in Gold (Deutsches Kreuz in Gold) on 1 October 1944.
 By May 1944, the depleted II./SG 2 retired to bases in Romania.

 Following the Battle of the Crimea resulting in the evacuation of the Crimea by the Germans, Lambert served as an instructor with Schlachtgeschwader 151.
 In March 1945, he was posted to Schlachtgeschwader 77 (SG 77—77th Ground Assault Wing) where he commanded 8.
 Staffel as Staffelkapitän (squadron leader) and Oberleutnant.
 In April 1945, Lambert was credited with his 100th aerial victory.
 He was the 101st Luftwaffe pilot to achieve the century mark.

 On the morning of 17 April 1945, Leutnant Gerhard Bauer, Lambert, and another pilot were taking off from Kamenz for a mission to the front when American P-51Ds of the 55th Fighter Group appeared.
 Bauer's Fw 190 F-9 "Black 1 +" was quickly shot down north of Kuckau, about eight kilometres east-south-east of Kamenz.
 August Lambert and another 8./Schlachtgeschwader 77 pilot tried desperately to get away, but could not lose their pursuers.
-Lambert was shot down and killed in action in his Fw 190 F-8 "Black 9 +" just north of Hoyerswerda, a town some 20 km north-north-east of Kamenz.
+Lambert was shot down and killed in action in his Fw 190 F-8 "Black 9 +" (Werknummer 584043—factory number) just north of Hoyerswerda, a town some 20 km north-north-east of Kamenz.

 Lambert was officially credited with shooting down 116 enemy aircraft, all claimed on the Eastern Front.
 He also claimed over 100 vehicles destroyed in ground attacks.
 After his death, Lambert had been nominated for the Oak Leaves to his Knight's Cross, but this request was not approved.